jdcloudcom/en/documentation/Elastic-Compute/Function-Service/FAQ.md

 **8. What to do if the function runs longer than its maximum time-out period?**

-The maximum running time of the function is 5min, so it is recommended that you split the large function into several small functions to run independently.
+The maximum running time of the function is 300 seconds, so it is recommended that you split the large function into several small functions to run independently.

 **9. I have five functions, and all of them use the same common library.
 Can I upload only one public library code and make these functions share the same library code?**

-Different functions have varied loads, tps 50000 and 100 functions must have different scaling requirements to resources.
-Therefore, the resource scaling of each function in function calculation is performed independently, and the code packages between functions are independent and cannot be shared.
+The resource scaling of each function in function service is performed independently, and the code packages between functions are independent and cannot be shared.